 Reaching up to 9.5kg, Nile tilapia are extremely resilient fish that can live in brackish water and survive in waters with ridiculous ranges in temperature (between 8 and 42 degrees C).
 Because mosquito larvae is a huge staple in their diet, Nile tilapia have been used as a way to fight malaria in countries like Kenya where there are high rates of the mosquito-borne disease.

-Fun fact: Nile tilapia are a highly patriarchal species, with males getting privilege when it comes to feeding and breeding.
+Fun fact: Nile tilapia is a highly patriarchal species, with males getting privilege when it comes to feeding and breeding.

 Found in northern Egypt (in the Nile Delta as well as the lower Nile Valley), this highly aquatic, nonvenemous snake’s range has expanded since the construction of the Aswan Dam.
 They can also be found near the Suez Canal area and Fayoum.
 While relatively common, its numbers have declined over the past few years due to habitat destruction.